Mater Amabilis™

 KEY TEXTS

-A Book of Discovery by M. B. Synge (also often available free online at sites like Project Gutenberg)
+A Book of Discovery by M. B. Synge [Amaz][Internet Archive][Project Gutenberg][Publisher]

 Note: The book has also been republished in an updated edition, though that one is harder to find.
-The plans below are based on the Yesterday’s Classics edition, which may also be purchased on the publisher’s website.
+The plans below are based on the Yesterday’s Classics edition, which is linked above.

 Recommended resource: